|Rewards Rating:||4.1 / 5|

 How to use the Bonvoy Bold card

-- Use the card for all your Marriott purchases to earn the 3x bonus.
+- Use the card for all your Marriott purchases to earn the full rewards rate.

-- Consider switching to a second card for non-Marriott purchases, since the earning rate is low.
+- Consider switching to a second card for non-Marriott purchases, since the general purchase rewards rate is low.

 - Add an authorized user to your card to earn Marriott points on their purchases.